megabyte-labs/install.doctor/docs/scripts/after/run_onchange_after_61-plymouth-settings.sh.tmpl.md

 if command -v plymouth-set-default-theme > /dev/null; then
     sudo plymouth-set-default-theme -R '{{ .theme }}' || EXIT_CODE=$?
     if [ -n "$EXIT_CODE" ]; then
-        logg warn 'There may have been an issue while setting the Plymouth default theme with `plymouth-set-default-theme`' else
+        logg warn 'There may have been an issue while setting the Plymouth default theme with plymouth-set-default-theme' else
-        logg success 'Set Plymouth default theme with `plymouth-set-default-theme`' fi else
+        logg success 'Set Plymouth default theme with plymouth-set-default-theme' fi else
-    logg warn 'Could not apply default Plymouth theme because `plymouth-set-default-theme` is missing' fi
+    logg warn 'Could not apply default Plymouth theme because plymouth-set-default-theme is missing' fi

 ### Apply update-alternatives (again - required sometimes)